For Inspiration and Recognition of Science and Technology: FIRST LEGO League Explore

 FIRST LEGO League Explore (formerly known as FIRST LEGO League Jr.) is a variation of the FIRST LEGO League Challenge, aimed towards elementary school children, in which kids ages 5 to 8 build LEGO models dealing with that year's challenge.
 At least one part of a model has a moving component.
 The teams participate in exhibitions around the country, where they demonstrate and explain their models and research for award opportunities.

 FIRST LEGO League Discover

-Unveiled in 2019, FIRST LEGO League Discover is designed for children ages 4 to 6 and centers on a playful introduction to STEM concepts and ideas.
+Unveiled in 2019, FIRST LEGO League Discover is designed for children ages 4 to 6 and centers on an introduction to STEM concepts and ideas for young children.
 Teams use LEGO Duplo kits to complete each year's challenge and present their models at exhibitions similar to those found in FIRST LEGO League Explore.

 FIRST Championship

 The FIRST Championship is an annual event where the top 600 FRC teams, 160 FTC teams, and 168 FLL teams from around the globe compete to form the 1st-place alliance for that year's challenge.
 In the past the FIRST Championship was held in St. Louis, Missouri; Detroit, Michigan; and Houston, Texas.
 From 2018 through 2020, the FIRST Championship was held in Detroit, Michigan, and Houston, Texas.
 At the 2014 Championship, FIRST announced changes to the 2015 structure that will bring a more "Olympic Village" feeling, and involves a rearrangement of the programs around the city.